 The library reserves the right to make decisions regarding the implementation of each gift, grant or offer of in-kind support without setting precedent in any future decisions and without regard to past decisions.
 Subject to the guidelines of this policy and any acceptable guidelines requested by a donor or sponsor, the library's management will make all decisions regarding the purchase of books and other materials, equipments, furnishings and other necessary components required to accept a gift, grant and/or support.
-Likewise, subject to the guidelines of this policy and any acceptable guidelines requested by a donor or sponsor, the library's management will make all decisions regarding the donor or sponsor, the library's management will make all decisions regarding the design of programs and services supported by a gift or grant.
+Likewise, subject to the guidelines of this policy and any acceptable guidelines requested by a donor or sponsor, the library's management will make all decisions regarding the design of programs and services supported by a gift or grant.

-The library reserves the right not to accept any gift, grant, and/or support for any reason consistent with these guidelines and to end any arrangements at any time if, in the opinion of the Director or the Board of Trustees, acceptance might cause harm to the library's services, the library's image, or to the preservation of the library's good will in the community.
+The library reserves the right not to accept any gift, grant, and/or support for any reason consistent with these guidelines and to end any arrangements at any time if, in the opinion of the Library Director or the Board of Trustees, acceptance might cause harm to the library's services, the library's image, or to the preservation of the library's good will in the community.